 Facebook allows news reports and other documentary images depicting beheadings and other types of murder to remain online.
-And among the first posts to be affected are uploaded files containing video footage of policeman Ahmed Merabet being shot dead in
+And among the first posts to be affected are uploaded files containing video footage of policeman Ahmed Merabet being shot

-Paris by a terrorist involved in last week's Charlie Hebdo attacks.
+dead in Paris by a terrorist involved in last week's Charlie Hebdo attacks.

 Inevitable some campaigners don't think the restrictions go far enough.

-Stephen Balkam, chief executive of the Family Online Safety Institute, told the BBC he wanted cover pages to be placed over graphic material to prevent people from seeing distressing images without warning, and an age-gate system implemented to make it
+Stephen Balkam, chief executive of the Family Online Safety Institute, told the BBC he wanted cover pages to be placed over graphic material to prevent people from seeing distressing images without warning, and an age-gate system implemented to

-harder for under-18s to find the material.nner.
+make it harder for under-18s to find the material.nner.

 Arthur Cassidy, who runs a branch of the Yellow Ribbon Program suicide-prevention group, said Facebook should implement an outright ban on clips and pictures of extreme violence.
-He claimed that large numbers of children used the service and said it was
+He claimed that large numbers of children used the service and said

-likely that many would try to work around the new restrictions.
+it was likely that many would try to work around the new restrictions.

 Save Soho is a coalition of performers, residents and politicians who have now come together out of concern after the closure and repossession of world renown club Madame Jojo's.

 Save Soho's aim is to protect and nurture iconic music and performing arts venues in Soho that are disappearing at a terrifying rate.
 These closures are an attack on Soho's vibrant creative history and enduring character.
-With the support of the mayor of
+With the support of the

 Stephen Fry, Chairman of Save Soho said: